West Virginia goes solar with SunPower®

 Quality of the solar panels

-In West Virginia, we found that the average investment to own a 5 kW solar system ranges from $13,850 to $14,550, or in other words, from $2.77 to $2.91 per watt.
+In West Virginia, we found that on average an investment of $13,850 to $14,550 ($2.77 to $2.91 per watt) allows you to get a 5 kW solar system.
 And that’s before considering the benefits of any tax credits or incentives.

 What’s the best way to go solar in West Virginia?